-Report cards will be issued every quarter.
+Report cards will be issued at the end of each semester.
+A progress report will be sent after the nine week mark during each semester.
 Report cards will be distributed within approximately one week following the end of the preceding term.
 A report card can be sent home with a student grade of "Incomplete".
 The student will have two weeks after the reporting period turn in the necessary work in order to receive a grade.